infa-ai/Infa-Content-Hub/privacy/index.md

 ### Privacy

-Effective date: May 26, 2024
+Effective date: Nov 1, 2024

 This Privacy and Cookies Policy describes how Infa ("we," "our," or "us") collects, uses, and shares information about you through our application accessed via https://infa.ai, following your use of Google Sign-In as an authentication method.

+###### Important Notice

+We do not use your data to train any AI models.
+Additionally, we will never sell your data to third parties.
+Our commitment is to protect your privacy and use your information only for the purposes outlined in this policy.

 ###### Information We Collect

 We collect information provided by Google Sign-In, including your email address, name, and profile picture.
-We also store and manage any boards and components you create within Infa.ai.
+Additionally, we store and manage any boards and components you create within Infa.ai.

+Intercom Support Tool: For customer support purposes, we use Intercom as an in-app support tool.
+Intercom may collect information such as user inquiries, interactions, and responses to help address customer support needs and improve service quality.

 ###### How We Use Your Information
 We use your information to:

--   Manage your account
+* Manage your account
--   Provide customer support
+* Provide customer support
--   Ensure the functionality and security of our services
+* Ensure the functionality and security of our services
--   Respond to your inquiries and fulfill your requests
+* Respond to your inquiries and fulfill your requests
+* Improve Support: Information collected through Intercom is used to enhance customer support and manage inquiries directly within the app.

 ###### Sharing Your Information

-We do not share your personal information with third parties except with Google Cloud for authentication and Vercel for hosting our application.
+We do not share your personal information with third parties except with Google Cloud for authentication, Vercel for hosting our application, Supabase for backend, and Intercom for customer support.
+Information shared with Intercom is used solely for customer support and service improvement, within the scope of Infa's privacy standards.

 ###### Cookies